MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-setup-tutorial.md

    :::image type="content" source="media/download-certificate.png" alt-text="Screenshot of certificate in the Azure portal where you can view and download the certificate":::

    > [!NOTE]
-   > This does not need to be done on the SQL Server host, but any client that will access the Azure portal for the next step.
+   > This does not need to be done on the SQL Server host.
+Rather, any client that will access the Azure portal for the next step.

 1. In the Azure portal, navigate to the app registration created above and select **Certificates & secrets**